Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 }
 ```

 Assigning a value is like setting the value of a property in CSS.`:root` is a special selector that represents the root of your CSS scope.
 All other elements descendants `:root`.
 Defining variables here make them accessible to all other elements.
-Think of this as global scope.
+Think of this as a global scope.

 ```CSS
 :root {